Introduction

 Maybe God is giving you time and your own inner healing to reach the ability to do what was previously impossible.
 Don’t hold onto guilt for any reason.
 Just go to God about it, then let go of it and break the pattern inside you of how you respond.
 Ask forgiveness for any failure, then pound a stick in the ground (mentally or physically) and leave all of that burden there.
 Jesus came to set us free.
 Sometimes that can be from ourselves.
 We can create a sense of false guilt about something that is not true at all.
 Our mind can lie to us.

 Begin by speaking kindly to yourself, positive things.
-Look for five things to be grateful for today, then five more tomorrow, and so.
-To break a habit, you must replace it with a new one, a better one.
-Don’t pay attention to the voices of others, if they are hurtful, negative and put you down.
+Look for five things to be grateful for today, then five more tomorrow, and so on.
+Don’t pay attention to the voices of others if they are hurtful, negative and put you down.
 Look to develop friendships with people who do appreciate you and are positive in both their conversation and life.
+Jesus can be your Friend.
+There is no condemnation when you have been forgiven.
+If your mind wants to condemn you for anything, refuse to allow it to do that.
+Trust in God’s mercy and compassion.
+He loves you.

-We must pray for the suffering, that they will find greater strength, even emotionally healing.
-We develop compassion and caring when we receive forgiveness and love from God ourselves, and choose that route deliberately, rather than bitterness.
-As we do that, we begin to look for areas of practical service to fund shelters, food, water, safety and care to help those in need all around us, at home and abroad.
+We develop compassion and caring for others when we receive forgiveness and love from God ourselves.
+We must choose that route deliberately, or bitterness can become our companion.
+Look for areas of practical service to fund shelters, food, water, safety and other kinds of care to help those in need around us, at home and abroad.
 Cannot go yourself?
 Then fund someone else, or donate to a charity of your choice.
+Send an email to someone, and share what good things you have experienced.

-Be kind, Hurt no one.
-Give, for out of a heart of generosity will come blessing back upon you.
-If it never does, keep on loving anyway.
+Be kind.
+Hurt no one.
+Give.
 Learning to love those who do not love us is the journey of pain and sorrow that Jesus felt in His own time on earth.
 We yearn to become like Him, to respond as He did.

 “Jesus said: For I was hungry and you gave me food.
 I was thirsty and you gave me drink.
 I was a stranger and you took me in.
 I was in prison, and you visited me.
 They answered: When did we see you, hungry, thirsty, see You as a stranger, naked and clothed you?
 Sick and in prison.
 Jesus replied: Inasmuch as you did it to one of the least of these, My brethren, you did it to Me.”
 Matthew 25: 35-40